 Genetic tests can be divided into three general categories depending on their purpose:

 Diagnostic tests: These tests are mainly used to find the cause of an existing disease.

 Predictive tests: These tests are used to determine whether a person has certain metabolic characteristics that, for instance, influence the effectiveness of a drug, or that may lead to the development of a disease in conjunction with certain environmental factors.
 Predictive tests can help to plan treatment.

 Prognostic tests: These help to predict your risk of getting a disease in the future.
 They can also indicate the likelihood of a genetic trait or a condition being inherited by your children.

 Genetic testing isn't only used for medical purposes.
-It is also used in research, as well as in forensics and paternity testing.
+It is also used in forensics and paternity testing.

 What does the testing involve?

 Your genetic information can be found in the chromosomes inside the nucleus of the cells that make up your body.
 These chromosomes consist of helix-like DNA strands.
 This is why genetic testing is also known as DNA analysis.
 Genes are individual segments of a DNA strand.

 The nucleus contains several chromosomes made of DNA